sumitmahankale/ShabdSetu/README.md

 ---

-**Built with dedication for the Marathi-speaking community**
+**Built with dedication for the Marathi-speaking community and health literacy**

-ShabdSetu - Building intelligent bridges between languages
+ShabdSetu - Building intelligent bridges between languages and health information

-Version 3.0.0 | Last Updated: November 4, 2025
+Version 3.1.0 | Last Updated: November 6, 2025